lenastempfle/lenastempfle/content/event/example/index.md

   #postcode: '94305'
   #country: United States

-summary: Traumabase Annual Meeting
+summary: An example talk using Hugo Blox Builder's Markdown slides feature.
-abstract: I will present our work on a user study on interpretable ML and missing values.
+abstract: 'I will present our work a user study with clinians from the traumabase network on interpretable machine learning models and mising values. '
-The work was published at ML4H as a workshop paper in the evaluation & application track.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.